csongormuszely/remysharp.com/public/blog/beginners-guide-to-stripe-integration.md

 ## Final notes

 Hopefully you're now armed with the essential steps to start taking money on the web using Stripe.
-Again, all the [source code](https://github.com/remy/stripe-tutorial) is available and a <a href="https://stripe-demo.isthe.link" rel="nofollow">live instance is online</a> for you to try out and test.
+Again, all the [source code](https://github.com/remy/stripe-tutorial) is available and a <a href="https://stripe-demo.isthe.link" rel="nofollow">live instance WAS online</a> -> not anymore:( for you to try out and test.